A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsection{All Features with 80:20 Split}

-In this section, we present the results of our investigation into using machine learning models to predict stress levels based on data from the DAS-21 questionnaire and potentially other features within our dataset.
+In this section, we present the results of our investigation on the use of machine learning models to predict stress levels based on data from the DASS-21 questionnaire and potentially other features within our dataset.
 We employed both binary and multi-class classification approaches, evaluating the models on a random 80/20 train-test split to ensure generalizability.